Pumprlfl/Code2/README.md

 what does it have?(attributes)
 what can it do?(methods)
 what does it know?(outside information)
-who holds it?
+who holds it?(the variable you use to instance it "let...")
-what is it??
+what is it?(Type of)

 Two commandments:

 every object is as dumb as it can be
-every object is as smart as it needs to be
+every object is as smart as it needs to be(as much functionality as it needs to have to fulfill the task)

 Things to consider when creating classes: